 The skilled team at Peak Heart & Vascular offers office testing at all their office locations to evaluate heart health and function.
-A primary tool is an echocardiogram, which uses ultrasound technology to create images of your heart, but other valuable evaluations are available, too.
+Diagnostic tools include ultrasound technology that creates images of your heart and important arteries.
+Other valuable evaluations, like treadmill stress testing and ankle brachial index, are available, too.
 If you present with heart irregularities, Peak Heart & Vascular may recommend office testing to inform your treatment plan.
-To find out more about the available tests, call the office, or use the online tool to schedule.
+To find out more about the available tests, call the Laveen, Surprise, Avondale, Flagstaff, or Phoenix, Arizona, office, or use the online tool to schedule.

 Several types of office testing help inform your diagnosis and treatment plan, such as through the vascular lab to test for circulation problems in the arteries, veins, or both.
 The doctors at Peak Heart & Vascular recommend the following, depending on your particular symptoms and suspected condition: